 To avoid these problems, it’s important to take the time to prepare for a Series A funding round.

 First, focus on building your product or service and get it to a point where it is ready for mass-market adoption.
+If you’re still testing demand, we recommend validating through simple no-code products before spending money on additional engineering resources..
 This means ensuring that it is high quality and solves a real problem for users.

 The second is to grow your user base and generate some early traction.
 This will show investors that people are actually using your product or service and that there is a real demand for it.